EssenceStar/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script to determine a file type
+A script to create a symbolic link